-We have at last received the go-ahead for a project which we have been hoping to do for a long time.
 The Stanley Pursar ward was built overlooking the garden but the patients have never been able to access it.
 Now it has been agreed that a lift can be installed as part of a major refurbishment of the area under the ward known as the undercroft.
 It is to become a much needed meeting room, an en-suite bedroom for relatives of palliative care patients and a storage area.
 We will then be able to landscape and plant a specially designed patient garden which we know will help patient recovery.
 Work on the undercroft is due to start in April.

-Finally the future of the Everest site has been a concern ever since the building on it was condemned.
 It has been recognised that parking around the hospital is becoming a real problem and so the Friends and Dorset HealthCare are hoping to put a car park on the Everest site.
 The patient garden will be the last of the 3 projects and we don’t expect work to start on it until September.
 You can see plans of all these projects at the hospital.

 The hospital is looking to recruit Band 5 Staff Nurses – details are on the NHS Jobs website but our Matron Donna Kiss or Ward Staff Nurse Natasha Norman would be happy to have a chat about working full or part time with flexible hours..
 Or maybe you’d like to pop in for a visit – do ring 01929 422282 – Swanage is a great place to live and work and our hospital has a wonderful caring environment.